animatlabs/animatlabs.github.io/_posts/2023-03-23-clean-architecture.md

 Adhere to the SOLID principles, which include Single Responsibility Principle, Open-Closed Principle, Liskov Substitution Principle, Interface Segregation Principle, and Dependency Inversion Principle.
 These principles guide the design of individual components within the layers, ensuring flexibility and maintainability.

-### Utilize Dependency Injection
+### Use Dependency Injection

-Leverage the built-in dependency injection container in .NET Core to manage dependencies between components.
+Use the built-in dependency injection container in .NET Core to manage dependencies between components.
 Use interfaces and dependency injection to achieve loose coupling and enable easy swapping of implementations.

 ```csharp
 // Startup.cs